FiercestT/FiercestT/README.md

 ### I'm a 3rd year Full Stack Software Engineer 💻

-I've worked on everything from Frontend to Backend, Flip Flips, PCB Traces and Electrons.
+I've worked on everything from Frontend to Backend, Flip Flops, PCB Traces and Electrons.

 ### Languages 📚
 <details>